MoonPoet/xaprb-src/content/blog/four-favorite-meditation-books.md

 image: "media/2017/10/zen.jpg"
 ---

-Mindfulness meditation has changed me as much as perhaps any other influence in my life.
-Here are four books that I think are treasures of wisdom.
+Mindfulness meditation has changed me perhaps more than any other influence in my life.
+Here are four books whose wisdom I treasure.

 ![Zen Rocks](/media/2017/10/zen.jpg)